Jungyoonlim/Simulation/README.md

 # Simulation: 3D Object Viewer and Annotator.

 ## Overview
-This project aims help users interact with 3D models.
+This project aims to help users interact with 3D models.

 ## Features
 - 3D Model Viewing: Load and display `.obj` files within a 3D environment.